rockwillck/SDF/README.md

 ### Cons
 - YAMI is not true metaballs, but rather a pseudo-metaball implementations
 - YAMI isn't always accurate to how true metaballs behave
+## Demo
+You can play around with a dirt-simple YAMI demo [here](https://www.rockwill.dev/Yet-Another-Metabaals-Implementation/)
 ## License
 The MIT License (MIT)
 Copyright © 2023 <copyright holders>